 Tess Stovall, Kappa Chapter at The George Washington University

-Tess is the director of charter schools for the Tennessee State Board of Education, where she oversees the charter school application and authorization process for the board.
+Tess is the director of charter schools for the Tennessee State Board of Education, where she oversees the charter school application and authorization process for the board and its three authorized charter schools.
 Tess annually serves as a Tennessee Promise mentor to five high school seniors and supports them through the college admissions process.
-She has 12 years of volunteer experience and has served as volunteer structure task force co-chairman and International Standards Board chairman.
+She has 14 years of volunteer experience and has previously served on collegiate chapter advisory boards, alumnae chapter executive boards, as the volunteer structure task force co-chairman and International Standards Board chairman.
+Tess is entering her second term as Grand Vice Archon having previously served one term as a director on Supreme Council.
+Tess directly supports the strategic planning and volunteer placements efforts within Phi Sigma Sigma.
 Tess and her husband, Jeremy, live in Nashville, Tennessee, with their twins, Sloane and Owen.

 Grand Vice Archon-Finance